Sturmey-Archer: 'T' family hub gears

-In 1936, a close ratio 2 speed was introduced, this was called TC and offered a 13.46% reduction below direct drive.
+In 1936, a close-ratio two-speed was introduced.
+This was called TC and offered a 13.46% reduction below direct drive.

-Hubs manufactured in the 1930s have a date stamp given as a number at the end of the model designation, this can be seen on examples of all of the hubs mentioned in this section, as well as some A and F family hubs.
+Hubs manufactured in the 1930s have date stamps given as numbers at the ends of their model designations.
+This can be seen on examples of all of the hubs mentioned in this section as well as on some A- and F-family hubs.
 A 1936 TC hub would, for example, be marked TC6, TC 6 or TC-6.